Commercial interior; retail store front

 SELECT PROjeCT FEATURES

-The existing store had a very utilitarian feel to it.
-After covering most of the walls with reclaimed wood, we wanted to create a checkout counter that paid homage to the craftspeople who spent countless hours crafting their beautiful pewter products on old, wooden work benches.
-While the back side is highly functional with drawers and shelves for the store employees to use, we designed the front of the counter to look like an antique work bench that included false drawers, shelves to display pewter products, and a zinc top with a custom patina finish.
+The existing store had the impersonal, utilitarian feel of a generic retail space.
+To lend character and authenticity to the space, we wanted to create a checkout counter that paid homage to the people who spent countless hours crafting beautiful pewter products on old, wooden work benches.
+While the back side is highly-functional, with drawers and shelves for the store employees to use, the front is uniquely beautiful.
+Constructed to look like an antique work bench, it includes false drawers, shelves to display pewter products, and a zinc top with a custom patina finish.

-We felt that what set Danforth Pewter’s products apart from most other items that are sold in stores is the history and story behind each one of them.
-Each piece is individually hand crafted.
-We loved how the pieces looked set against the tools that used to be used to create them, and tried to incorporate these in as many place as we could.
-They offered a great opportunity for staging, while communicating the story behind the brand.
+What sets Danforth Pewter’s products apart is the history and craftsmanship behind each one of them.
+We loved how the pieces looked set against the tools that used to be used to create them, and tried to incorporate them frequently and organically.
+They offered a great opportunity for beautiful staging, while communicating the story behind the brand.

-We introduced antique work benches throughout the space that Danforth Pewter could use to highlight products on.
-We also used metal in as many places as possible.
-This provided a great opportunity to use magnets to merchandise smaller items, such as earrings and key rings.
-It provided an incredible amount of flexibility, as you could easily move them around to accommodate many different layouts and designs.
+We introduced antique work benches as product displays where the pewter products could contrast with the wood and really shine.
+We also used metal so that magnets could be used to hang smaller merchandise items, such as earrings and key rings.
+This provided a great amount of flexibility, as the displays could be easily shifted to accommodate different layouts and designs.

 For the blade sign that hung on the outside of the building, we wanted to again try to communicate Danforth’s story to the people that were walking by.
-We spread open an antique caliper, one that workers used to use when handling hot metal.
-We then welded a metal cutout of the Danforth logo to the inside of the caliper, highlighting the close association between the Danforth products and the process that creates them.
+We first spread open an antique caliper that workers of the past used when handling hot metal.
+Then, we welded a metal cutout of the Danforth logo to the inside of the caliper, highlighting the close association between the Danforth products and the process that creates them.